joblobob/conferences/CppNorth2023.md

 So.... no time for realizing too much what just happened, we're getting lunch at the St-Lawrence market!
 What a nice place to discover!
 I missed it last year, how could I!

 Back in time for Conor Hoekstra's **Composition Intuition** talk!
 A quick but thorough overview (?) of APL, BQN, array languages and combinators.
-I didn't know much about those languages, and even though they feel quite far from my field, I like the logic behind them.
+I didn't know much about those languages, and even though they feel quite far from my field, I like the logic behind them. *It's all another level of abstraction*, lovely.

+After a little break, **Typical C++, But Why?** by Björn Fahller picked my curiosity.
+I liked the config struct pattern, now I have a word to describe what I was doing without realizing it!
+Björn is the author of a strong type library, but he showed us how to prevent errors in our code, with better types, explicit conversions, enum classes and spaceship operator, great stuff!
+Thank you!

+Last talk of the day!
+I was so excited for my friend Thamara Andrade that was doing her first talk in a C++ conference, like me!
+I met her during the online editions of CppCon and was delighted to see her coming in Canada for the first time!
+Her talk was about **Object Lifetime: From Start to Finish**.
+A *simple* subject at first glance, but immensely deep when looking at the details.
+I learned a lot about temporary object's lifetime!
+There are so many corner cases, like how the lifetime extension works and in which situation you will not get the extension you want.
+Thank you Thamara for comming in Canada, I hope to see you again in person next year!

+**Lightning Talks!** There we many great moment during the lightning talks as always, Tony Van Eerd was hosting them with his usual jokes and quotes.
+I particularely liked Jessica Kerr's and Miro Knejp ones, I think they are going to be instant classics once on YouTube.
+I had so many ideas, but so little time to prepare something, that I decided to do a 'Making of...' of my talk on particles simulation.
+I was the last speaker, like last year, but I'm not sure I have done enough to explain the kind of work I did.
+I didn't have any slides, and just showed the ppt structure, the way I did the videos, and where I cheated with *not*-real-time animations :-P

+Anyway, off to get food and talk about C++ over a nice beer in a super chill *terrasse* in Toronto!

 ## Day 3

+Last day of the conference :_(

+But not the least, we are having a lot of great content today so let's start!

+**I can write the code.
+But getting something done is another matter.** Jessica Kerr nailed it!
+There were so many gems in there, it's the talk that I took the most notes of!
+She shoed us a couples of examples where getting things done, is not just about writing the code.
+Socializing the change is much more important.
+I learned about symmathesy (hehe) and open telemetry.
+Ok here are some notes: 'symmathesy! a learning system' - 'Run new and old and compare' - 'Shadow deploy, but not for eveything, mostly critical paths' - 'Free customers for tests, don't bother power users!' - 'Socializing change!' - 'Hack weeks!' - 'Problem definition > problem solving' - 'User expectations!'
+A really good subject, that is well aligned with any workplace, I will absolutely show that video to our management and dev teams!